sp4c38/WerWirdMillionaer/README.md

 What would you say 😉❓ It's answer B.

 If the participant answers the question correctly he goes on to the next question.
 There are two security levels.
-If you reach either the 5th level or the 10th level and than lose you will still get the money from the 5th or 10th level.
-If you don't reach any of those two levels you will get nothing.
+If one either reaches the 5th level or the 10th level and than lose one will still get the money from the 5th or 10th level.
+If one doesn't reach any of those two levels one will get nothing.